 Why Choose Our Alameda Domestic Violence Lawyers?

 If you are facing prosecution for domestic violence, you need legal representation that will not only treat you with the respect and compassion that you need, but also provide you with dedicated legal representation that will aggressively defend your rights.
-At Lamano Law Office, we believe that our woman-owned-and-operated law firm stands out as the right choice to help you face domestic violence charges.
+At Lamano Law Office, we believe that our woman-owned law firm stands out as the right choice to help you face domestic violence charges.
 Here’s why:

 - Our legal team boasts more than three decades of combined legal experience.